Teyras/MT/text/chapters/130_evaluation.md

 ### Evaluation of Isolate Measurements

-As mentioned in Section \ref{measured-data}, our measurements that run in isolate yield four values: the cpu and wall clock times as measured by isolate and by the program itself.
+As mentioned in Section \ref{measured-data}, our measurements that run in isolate yield four values: the CPU and wall clock times as measured by isolate and by the program itself.
 It is safe to assume that there will be some discrepancies between the results from isolate and from the program -- isolate also takes into account the time it takes to load the binary and start the